cartyc/cartyc.github.io/content/posts/gatekeeper-with-kcc/index.md

 Resource ComputeSubnetwork ('demo-subnet') is located in 'us-east1'
 ```

+This is expected based on the policy we looked at earlier and both of these resources are being deployed in a non-approved region.
+We'll fix this in a couple sections.

 ## Testing Locally with Kpt

-You'll notice with this method we need to wait for the Config Controller instance to tell us that something is wrong, this is great but we can do better!
+You'll notice with this method we need to wait for the Config Controller instance to tell us that something is wrong, this is great but I think we can do better!

-Using the `kpt` packaging tool we can run the policies against our code locally.
-To test this run `kpt fn render` and you should get output similar
+Using the `kpt` packaging tool we can run the policies against our code locally using the [Gatekeeper](https://catalog.kpt.dev/gatekeeper/v0.2/) function.
+I've preconfigured this to run in the `Kptfile` in the root of the directory.
+To test this run `kpt fn render` and you should get output similar to this:

 ```
 [error] container.cnrm.cloud.google.com/v1beta1/ContainerCluster/config-control/data-location-demo: GKE is not Private data-location-demo violatedConstraint: limitegresstraffic
 [error] container.cnrm.cloud.google.com/v1beta1/ContainerCluster/config-control/data-location-demo: Guardrail # 5: Resource ContainerCluster ('data-location-demo') is located in 'us-east1' when it is required to be in '["northamerica-northeast1", "northamerica-northeast2", "global"]' violatedConstraint: datalocation
 [error] compute.cnrm.cloud.google.com/v1beta1/ComputeSubnetwork/config-control/demo-subnet: Guardrail # 5: Resource ComputeSubnetwork ('demo-subnet') is located in 'us-east1' when it is required to be in '["northamerica-northeast1", "northamerica-northeast2", "global"]' violatedConstraint: datalocation
 ```

+Great!
+These are the same errors as we got from Config Controller so i think we can be pretty confident that we can go ahead and start fixing the errors and testing locally now.
+This is really nice because we now don't need to have a running config controller instance to validate our configs and can either do this testing locally or within a CI/CD pipeline without needing to add extra infrastructure.

 ## Fixing the Issues